 How to develop this mindset at work:

-How to make difficult work situations work:
+How to make challenging situations work:

 - Consider how your team member may be feeling about working with you.